 In the above results, the rate of low-carbon generation expansion is limited by the availability of fixed factor resource, as discussed in Chapter 4.
 This is a critical parameter because if in Stage 2 a substantial amount of low-carbon generation is needed, then there is a strong incentive to develop the technology in Stage 1.
 As seen from the results, the formulation of the fixed factor expansion means that as long as ~5% of investment in Stage 1 is in low-carbon generation then low-carbon generation is not significantly limited in Stage 2.
-To further investigate the sensitivity of results to low-carbon generation share in Stage 2 is strictly limited depending on the share in Stage 1.
+To further investigate the sensitivity of results to low-carbon generation expansion rates, an alternative formulation is developed in which the low-carbon generation share in Stage 2 is strictly limited depending on the share in Stage 1.
 This exogenous low-carbon generation growth rate limit overrides the fixed factor.